The art of the table, and knowing which rules to break

 I think of what she said every time I set a table.
 I love setting my table because it is a time to be creative.
 I start by thinking of what is being served- is it Asian or Italian or a grilled fish or meat, do I want the tone to be easy and light or should this be a more formal setting?
 I even think about how well the guests know each other because whimsical place cards or candies, can lighten the mood and bring people together.
 The point is to make people feel welcome the minute they sit down.

 There are basic ‘rules’ to setting a table properly but of course rules are sometimes meant to be broken and by all means make up your own if you see fit.
 But I think it is always better to know and understand the rules and then decide which ones to break.

 - If using a table cloth, use table pads or using double tablecloth not only protect the table but minimize noise when placing down any table items.

-- Lay placemats in front of each chair or tablecloth evenly on the table.
+- Lay placemats in front of each chair or tablecloth evenly around the table.

 - You want enough room for each guest to eat comfortably, ideally 8 to 12 inches (20 to 40 centimeters) between each place.

-- Put a dinner plate or charger onto the placemat or tablecloth- this is your centerpiece of the setting and should be set down before anything else.
+- Put a dinner plate or charger onto the placemat or tablecloth- this is the centerpiece of the setting and should be set down before anything else.

 - Standing behind each dining chair, center the dinner plate or charger on the table measuring one thumb from edge of table or edge of placemat.